Atta (ant): Evolution

-The leafcutter ant genera Atta and Acromyrmex split from a common ancestral species about 10 million years ago (Mya).
+The leafcutter ant genera Atta and Acromyrmex split from a common ancestor about 10 million years ago (Mya).
 The Trachymyrmex group and Sericomyrmex are the closest relatives to the leafcutters; they split off about 17 Mya.

 Beginning around 50 Mya, the evolutionary history of various leafcutter ant taxa has been strongly affected by ants coevolving with their fungus.
 During this coevolution, the fungus lost its ability to produce spores, and the ants made it their main food source.
 Leafcutter ants are thought to have propagated the same fungal lineage for 25 million years, during which time the ants took over the fungus's reproduction process.

 Ecological effects

 Atta ants are often considered ecosystem engineers, meaning that they create and modify habitats.
-Among their most important effects: they transfer organic matter underground, enhance soil aeration, and increase soil nutrient availability and nitrogen fixation rates.
+They transfer organic matter underground, enhance soil aeration, and increase soil nutrient availability and nitrogen fixation rates.